Nauwankas/Group-7-/README.md

 The objective is to minimize the total travel distance while visiting each town once and returning to the starting point.

 #  Technology Used
-  1. Python 3.x
+  1.Python 3.x
-  2. Google Maps Distance Matrix API
+  2.Google Maps Distance Matrix API
-  3. Libraries:
+  3.Libraries:
   - googlemaps
   - itertools
   - matplotlib
   - tabulate
   - time
   - webbrowser

 # Distance Matrix (in kilometers)